apache/zeppelin/java/README.md

 Java interpreter for Apache Zeppelin

 # Architecture
-Current interpreter implementation supports the static repl.
+Current interpreter implementation supports the static REPL.
 It compiles the code in memory, execute it and redirect the output to zeppelin.

 ### Technical overview